Clare Daly: Teachta Dála (2011 to 2019)

+In January 2013, Daly was arrested after taking an illegal turn while driving, under suspicion of drink driving.
+Daly admitted to having consumed a hot whiskey, but a urine test found that she was below the legal alcohol limit for driving.
+In 2016, an investigation by the Garda Síochána Ombudsman Commission found that details of Daly's arrest had been leaked in an unauthorised manner, and that Daly's right to privacy had been breached.

-In November 2015, in the aftermath of the November 2015 Paris attacks, Simon Coveney of Fine Gael accused Daly of attempting to shift blame for the attacks from the perpetrators and onto France itself and other European countries following comments by Daly.
-Coveney said: "The suggestion in this House that we should be looking at ourselves to blame for what happened on the streets of Paris is reprehensible.
-France has an obligation to defend itself.".
-Daly countered by criticising Coveney's willingness to send Irish Troops on to Mali as well as by stating "Reference has been made to France being better placed and France having a right to defend its citizens.
-“Precisely contradictory remarks were made when Russia engaged in the same reprehensible actions by bombing Syria in response to attacks on Russia.
+In the aftermath of the November 2015 Paris attacks, Daly criticised Simon Coveney's willingness to send Irish troops to Mali to allow French troops to concentrate on domestic security, stating the Government had "an incredibly fluid interpretation of what it means to be a neutral country".
+Daly said "Reference has been made to France being better placed and France having a right to defend its citizens.
+Precisely contradictory remarks were made when Russia engaged in the same reprehensible actions by bombing Syria in response to attacks on Russia.
 The West said Russia should not be doing that because it was endangering its citizens.
 That was correct for Russia but it is also correct for France".
+Coveney accused Daly of attempting to shift blame for the attacks from the perpetrators and onto France itself and other European countries.
+Coveney said: "The suggestion in this House that we should be looking at ourselves to blame for what happened on the streets of Paris is reprehensible.
+France has an obligation to defend itself".

-In December 2015, Daly along with independent TDs Mick Wallace and Maureen O'Sullivan each put forward offers of a €5,000 surety for a 23-year-old man being prosecuted under terrorism legislation in the Special Criminal Court in Dublin charged with membership of an illegal dissident republican terrorist organisation.
+In December 2015, Daly along with independent TDs Mick Wallace and Maureen O'Sullivan each put forward offers of a €5,000 surety for a 23-year-old man being prosecuted under terrorism legislation in the Special Criminal Court in Dublin, charged with membership of the terrorist Provisional Irish Republican Army.

 At the 2016 general election, she stood as an Independents 4 Change candidate in the Dublin Fingal constituency, and was elected.